bethharvey/cintel-05-live-updates/README.md

 * Module 5
 * July 23, 2023

 * The purpose of this project is to practice incorporating continuous updates into an interactive app.
-This will be done using both the Open Weather API and the Yahoo Finance API to provide updated weather and stock information.
+This will be done using both the Open Weather API and the Yahoo Finance API to provide updated weather and stock information
 -----

 ## Copy This Repository